What is a SENCO?

 What is a Habilitation Specialist?

-Find out the important information about what a Habilitation/Rehabilitation specialist is and how they can support you in your education.
+Find out what a Habilitation/Rehabilitation specialist is, where they are based and how they can support you in your secondary school education.

 Find out more about 'What is a Habilitation Specialist?'